nicholasc/vim-config/README.md

 4. Open vim and install the plugins using the following command:

 		:PluginInstall

-5. The last step here is to compile the vimproc extension for Vim:

-		cd ~/.vim/bunder/vimproc
-		make

 You should be good to go now.
 Make sure you read the usage section to make sure you're using the full potential of this config.